cb372/scalacache/modules/doc/src/main/tut/README.md

 * Returns a plain value, not wrapped in any container
 * Throws exceptions in case of failure

+Note: If you're using an in-memory cache (e.g. Guava or Caffeine) then it makes sense to use the synchronous mode.
+But if you're communicating with a cache over a network (e.g. Redis, Memcached) then this mode is not recommended.
+If the network goes down, your app could hang forever!

 #### Try mode

 ```tut:silent